Skip to content

 Common Issues & Debugging

 Diagnosing and resolving issues in Flutter applications requires systematic approaches and proper tooling.
-This guide covers common problems and effective strategies to identify, debug, and optimize your Flutter applications.
+Understanding common debugging patterns and performance optimization techniques will help you build more reliable and efficient applications.

-1. Excessive Rebuilds - Too many widgets rebuilding when only a small part of the UI needs updating
+1. Excessive Rebuilds - Too many widgets rebuilding when only a small part needs updating

-2. Missing Rebuilds - UI not updating when the underlying data changes
+2. Missing Rebuilds - UI not updating when underlying data changes

-3. Inconsistent State - Different parts of the UI showing inconsistent data
+3. Inconsistent State - Different UI parts showing inconsistent data

-4. Build Context Issues - Errors related to using BuildContext after widget disposal
+4. Build Context Issues - Errors from using BuildContext after widget disposal

 import 'package:flutter/foundation.dart';